Renting

 It’s important to remember that landlords aren’t allowed to refuse your application if you decline to provide your SIN.

-“No one can force you to provide it regardless of the application source,” says Juliet Craig, mediation specialist at Rental Affiliate and moderator of the Facebook group, Black Housing Directory (Renting While Black) Toronto, a resource I used when house hunting.
+“No one can force you to provide it regardless of the application source,” says Juliet Craig, manager for tenant and home staging at Rental Affiliate, and moderator of the Facebook group, Black Housing Directory (Renting While Black) Toronto, a resource I used when house hunting.

 “There is other government identification one can present that should be more than sufficient,” she says.